ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 #### Option 2: Install dependencies on an x86_64 Linux machine running Ubuntu

-In order to cross-compile your inference engine, you'll need the following installed/downloaded within your local Ubuntu development environment:
+In order to cross-compile the inference engine, you will need the following packages installed or downloaded on your Ubuntu development machine:

 * Package Installer for Python (pip)
 * JDK
 * Bazel
-* MediaPipe Github repo
+* MediaPipe Github repository
 * MediaPipe Python package requirements
 * Android NDK v25, with configurations
 * Android SDK